felixge/fgprof/README.md

 ### fgprof

-fgprof is implemented as a background goroutine the wakes up 99 times per second and calls `runtime.GoroutineProfile`.
+fgprof is implemented as a background goroutine that wakes up 99 times per second and calls `runtime.GoroutineProfile`.
 This returns a list of all goroutines regardless of their current On/Off CPU scheduling status and their call stacks.

 This data is used to maintain an in-memory stack counter which can be converted to the pprof or folded output format.
 The whole implementation is < 100 lines of code, you should [check it out](./fgprof.go).